Remembrance (1982 film)

 Remembrance is a British ensemble drama about Royal Navy ratings of HMS Raleigh, who are about to embark on a six-month naval exercise.
-The film is noteworthy for early appearances of several well-known British actors, including Timothy Spall, Lisa Maxwell and John Altman and it was Gary Oldman's film debut.
+The film is noteworthy for early appearances of several well-known British actors, including Timothy Spall, Lisa Maxwell, John Altman and Gary Oldman in his film debut.
 It was an early production from Channel Four Films and was shown on 10 November 1982 on Channel 4.
 It was also one of the first films in the UK to be shown on television less than three years after its initial cinema release (a delay enforced at the time by the Cinema Exhibitors' Association).

 Plot

 The film does not have a simple plot, but rather cuts between the interweaving stories of several characters, as they prepare for the coming months away at sea.
 The action centres around the bars and clubs of the Union Street district of Plymouth.
 One major event that affects all the characters is the hospitalisation and eventual death of Daniel (Gary Oldman) after a violent assault by a nightclub bouncer.